doriel/kiandahub-logo/README.md

-# kiandahub-logo
+# Kiandahub's logo with stylus

-Kiandahub's logo created with stylus
+KiandaHub is a Tech Hub in Luanda, Angola this repo was criated using gulp and stylus